Telarus: History

 In 2008, the company announced that it was adding the world's first fiber route mapping capabilities to GeoQuote.

-In May 2022, Telarus launched SolutionVue, a software that offers detailed consulting advise through a series of discovery questions.
-SolutionVue is the first consulting tool that its Technology Advisors can customize with their own look and feel.
+In May 2022, Telarus launched SolutionVue, a software that offers detailed consulting advice through a series of discovery questions.

 Acquisition History

 VXSuite - In 2015, Telarus acquired the VXSuite assets of LVM, Inc., and begun offering free monitoring on all carrier circuits sold through their supplier agreements.
 Telarus also incorporated several members of the VXSuite management team into its own.

-CarrierSales - In 2017, Telarus acquired rival master agent, CarrierSales, in an all-stock transaction.
+CarrierSales - In 2017, Telarus acquired rival TSD, CarrierSales, in an all-stock transaction.
 The deal increased both the staff and revenue of Telarus by 50%, making it the largest privately held Technology Solutions Brokerage in the United States.
 Richard Murray, president of CarrierSales, was appointed COO of the combined Telarus.

-Technology Consulting Group (TCG) - On June 21, 2022, Telarus announced the acquisition of Telecom Consulting Group (TCG), a rival TSB headquartered in Ft Lauderdale, Florida.
+Technology Consulting Group (TCG) - On June 21, 2022, Telarus announced the acquisition of Telecom Consulting Group (TCG), a rival TSD headquartered in Ft Lauderdale, Florida.
 The deal brought 85 new employees to Telarus, raising the total number of staff to 400, making Telarus the largest TSB both by employee size and new sales revenue.
 Dan Pirigyi, former president of TCG, was appointed as SVP of Strategic Partnerships of Telarus upon completion of the transaction.

+Teladvocate - On September 14, 2022, Telarus announced the acquisition of Teladvocate, a regional TSD headquartered in Tampa, FL.

+Americomm - On November 16, 2023, Telarus announced the acquisition of Americomm, a regional TSD headquartered in Nashville, TN.

 Value Added Services

-Customer Success Management - In 2014, in an effort to help offload non-sales oriented workloads, Telarus launched its Customer Base Management program.
+Customer Success Management - In 2014 Telarus launched its Customer Base Management program.
 Under the partner's brand, Telarus staff communicate directly with customers to help them resolve billing issues, make changes to their account, and to place orders for new services.

-Sales Engineering - In 2018, at the request of many of its non-technical outside sales force, Telarus began hiring technicians known as 'Sales Engineers' to provide technical guidance, design, and vendor selection advice.
+Sales Engineering - In 2018 Telarus began hiring technicians known as 'Sales Engineers' to provide technical guidance, design, and vendor selection advice.
 Josh Lupresto was named SVP of Sales Engineering in 2018, and leads the team of Solution Architects, Sales Engineering, and Inside Engineers.

-Financial Services - In 2019, in an effort to help its Technology Advisors accelerate their growth, Telarus launched the Telarus Capital Program, a financial services offering in which sales partners can borrow money or sell their recurring revenue to Telarus in exchange for a lump sum.
+Financial Services - In 2019 Telarus launched the Telarus Capital Program, a financial services offering in which sales partners can borrow money or sell their recurring revenue to Telarus in exchange for a lump sum.
 The loan program is called "AnticiPAY" and the program in which agents sell a slice of their commissions to Telarus is called "FlexPAY".

-Project Management - In 2020, to assist in the service delivery of complex and multi-vendor solutions, Telarus launched its Project Management-as-a-Service program.
+Project Management - In 2020 Telarus launched its Project Management-as-a-Service program.
 By assuming central control of complex service delivery, the Telarus team hopes to ensure timely and correct installation of technology infrastructure services purchased through its contracts.